firegoby/asset_compiler/README.markdown

 # Asset Compiler

+**IMPORTANT: This extension has been deprecated.** (This repository will remain in place so that projects already referencing it don't suddenly have a null git remote).

-**IMPORTANT: This extension has been deprecated.** If you're looking for a similar extension you can check out [Assets](https://github.com/iwyg/symphony_assetcompiler) by Thomas Appel (@iwyg).
-Alternatively you might want to investigate a Gulp-based build system that can streamline your complete build stage, many are available, I have one myself called [Pimms](http://github.com/firegoby/pimms).
-This repository will remain in place so that projects already referencing it don't suddenly have a null git remote.
+As an alternative you might want to investigate a Gulp-based build system that can streamline your complete build stage, many are available, I have one myself called [Pimms](http://github.com/firegoby/pimms) - UPDATE: I now have a version of Pimms pre-configured for use with Symphony CMS, check it out at [Symphony-Pimms](https://github.com/firegoby/symphony-pimms).

+***

 Symphony CMS extension to concatenate & minify Javascript & CSS assets and update Symphony's output with the newly compiled, SHA1-tagged, filename.